XCP UDP Data Acquisition

 The dimension support in the block accommodates the different treatment of

 matrices by MATLAB® and the ECU.
-MATLAB default operation treats matrices as row-major.
+The MATLAB default operation treats matrices as

 ROW_DIR .
 If a matrix

-to the same entry as (row X, col Y) on the ECU.
-The rearrangement causes matrix
+entry as (row X, col Y) on the ECU.
+The rearrangement causes matrix entries that

-DAQ List Priority— Specify a priority value for slave device driver
+DAQ List Priority — Specify a priority value for server device driver

-Specify a priority value as an integer from 0 to 255 for the slave device
+Specify a priority value as an integer from 0 to 255 for the server device

 driver to prioritize transmission of data packets.
-The slave can accumulate XCP
+The server can accumulate XCP

-packets for lower priority DAQ lists before transmission to the master.
+packets for lower priority DAQ lists before transmission to the client.
 A value of

 255 has the highest priority.
 The